martincostello/update-dotnet-sdk/README.md

 ### Specific Channels

-Ahead of the official release of a new .NET SDK version, the [dotnet/installer][dotnet-sdk-installer] repository typically branches, which causes the default channel to diverge in versioning compared to the next official build that is being prepared.
-For example, ahead of the release of .NET 8.0 preview 7, the `main` branch of the installer repository was updated to produce builds of .NET 8.0 Release Candidate 1.
+Ahead of the official release of a new .NET SDK version, the [dotnet/dotnet][dotnet-dotnet-sdk] repository typically branches, which causes the default channel to diverge in versioning compared to the next official build that is being prepared.
+For example, ahead of the release of .NET 10.0 preview 4, the `main` branch of the installer repository was updated to produce builds of .NET 10.0 Preview 5.

-In this scenario, to keep receiving daily builds of the .NET 8.0 preview 7 SDK (i.e. the next version to be officially released), the `channel` input can be used to target a specific branch to obtain the latest .NET SDK version from.
+In this scenario, to keep receiving daily builds of the .NET 10.0 preview 4 SDK (i.e. the next version to be officially released), the `channel` input can be used to target a specific branch to obtain the latest .NET SDK version from.

-For example, the following actions YAML will update to the latest daily build of the .NET 8.0 SDK from the `8.0.1xx-preview7` channel which, corresponds to the `release/8.0.1xx-preview7` branch of the .NET SDK installer repository.
+For example, the following actions YAML will update to the latest daily build of the .NET 10.0 SDK from the `10.0.1xx-preview4` channel which, corresponds to the `release/10.0.1xx-preview4` branch of the .NET SDK installer repository.

 ```yml